davidgm94/birth/stivale/STIVALE2.md

 `rip` will be the entry point as defined in the ELF file, unless the `entry_point` field in the stivale2 header is set to a non-0 value, in which case, it is set to the value of `entry_point`.
+For anchored kernels, the `entry_point` field of the header is always utilised.

 At entry, the bootloader will have setup paging mappings as such:

 ```
  Base Physical Address -                    Size                    ->  Virtual address
   0x0000000000000000   - 4 GiB plus any additional memory map entry -> 0x0000000000000000
-  0x0000000000000000   - 4 GiB plus any additional memory map entry -> 0xffff800000000000 (4-level paging only)
-  0x0000000000000000   - 4 GiB plus any additional memory map entry -> 0xff00000000000000 (5-level paging only)
+  0x0000000000000000   - 4 GiB plus any additional memory map entry -> HHDM start
-  0x0000000000000000   -                 0x80000000                 -> 0xffffffff80000000
+  0x0000000000000000   -                 0x80000000                 -> 0xffffffff80000000 (No PMRs only)
 ```
+Where HHDM start is returned in the Higher Half Direct Map tag (see below).

 All the mappings are supervisor, read, write, execute (-rwx).

-The elf sections of the kernel do not change this.
+If PMRs are requested, the bottom-most of the above mappings (the one marked as `(No PMRs only)`) will not be created, and in its place, only mappings that describe the kernel's loaded ELF segments with appropriately set MMU permissions will be created.
+For relocatable kernels, slides will be appropriately taken into account.
+PMRs are not available to lower half or anchored kernels.

-If the "unmap NULL" header tag is specified, then page 0, or the first 4KiB of the virtual address space, are going to be unmapped.
+If the "unmap NULL" header tag is specified, then page 0, or the first 4KiB of the virtual address space, is going to be unmapped.

 The bootloader page tables are in bootloader-reclaimable memory, their specific layout is undefined as long as they provide the above memory mappings.

-If the kernel is dynamic and not statically linked, the bootloader will relocate it, potentially performing KASLR (as specified by the config).
+If the kernel is a position independent executable, the bootloader is free to relocate it as it sees fit, potentially performing KASLR (as specified by the config).

-At entry all segment registers are loaded as 64 bit code/data segments, limits and bases are ignored since this is Long Mode.
+At entry all segment registers are loaded as 64 bit code/data segments, limits and bases are ignored since this is 64-bit mode.

-The GDT register is loaded to point to a GDT, in bootloader-reserved memory, with at least the following entries, starting at 0:
+The GDT register is loaded to point to a GDT, in bootloader-reserved memory, with at least the following entries, starting at offset 0:

   - Null descriptor
   - 16-bit code descriptor.
 Base = `0`, limit = `0xffff`.
 Readable.